carecodeconnect/jhana-dev/README.md

 ## Background

-The heart of `Jhāna.AI` is the language model `jhana-mistral-7b-gguf`.
+The heart of `Jhāna.AI` is the language model [jhana-mistral-7b-gguf](https://ollama.com/carecodeconnect/jhana-mistral-7b-gguf).
 This model is trained on a large corpus of meditation texts, and is fine-tuned on a smaller dataset of meditation instructions.
 The model is capable of generating novel meditation instructions, and can be used to guide the user in a meditation session.
 The model is deployed with `ollama`, and is accessed by the `Jhana` app.

 For a summary of the project, see [Jhana Project Summary](docs/jhana-project-summary.md).

+To download the model from Hugging Face, see [jhana-mistral-GGUF](https://huggingface.co/carecodeconnect/jhana-mistral-GGUF).

 ## Requirements